FForhad/Wellwisher/README.md

 # Wellwisher
-• website for giving surprise to peoples loved one.
+A website for giving surprise to peoples loved one.
 This website is a surprice planner.

-• Frontend designed by Bootstrap
+Frontend designed by Bootstrap.

-• Backend designed by Django
+Backend designed by Django.

-• build in Django database used
+build in Django database used.